NVIDIA/TensorRT-Incubator/docs/README.md

 ### Docstrings

-The public facing docstrings are preprocessed before documentation is generated.
+Code examples in public facing docstrings are preprocessed before documentation is generated.
+Specifically:

-Specifically, for any code examples in the docstrings, `assert`s are stripped out and the code is executed so that the output can be displayed as a code block immediately following the one containing the example.
-Thus, make sure to include `print`s in your example code so that the output is helpful to look at.
+1. Any code examples in the docstrings are executed so that their output can be displayed after the code block.
+Several modules, including `tripy` (as `tp`), `numpy` (as `np`) and `torch` are automatically imported and can be used in code examples.

+2. The values of any `tripy` type local variables are appended to the output.
+    You can customize this behavior:

+    - To disable it completely, add `# doc: no-print-locals` as a separate line at the top of the code block.

+    - To only display certain variables, add `# doc: print-locals` followed by a space separate list of variable names.
+For example: `# doc: print-locals inp out`.

+3. Any `assert` statements are stripped out.

+4. Any lines that end with `# doc: omit` are stripped out.